MojosBeans100/un-petit-jeu-francais/README.md

 ## Website owner goals

 The website owner's goals are to present quick, fun, dynamic French test for users to practice their vocabulary and receive feedback on their level in French.
 There is enough game content for the quiz to not be repetitive.

 It is designed to be easily accessible, requiring no sign-up, form or email input to play.
+It is not the goal of this particular site to provide learning material, rather a fun game to test the user's vocabulary.

 ## User goals